dds05/angular-custom-datepicker/README.md

      ```

-2. Inside any component, simple use as:-
+2. Inside any angular component, simple use as:-

 ```
 <date-picker